 Okay, that’s not entirely true.
 Some things can (and should) change, especially when the economy suddenly turns for the worse.

-Fortune favors the bold, not the quitters and the runners.
+As the old adage goes: fortune favors the bold, not the quitters and the runners.

 Keep these things in mind as you look to keep your tech PR strategy agile and effective in the face of a market slowdown: